Peptidoglycan recognition protein 2: Tissue distribution and secretion

 Human and mouse PGLYRP2 is constitutively expressed in the adult and fetal liver, from where it is secreted into the blood.
-PGLYRP2 (NAMLAA) is present in human plasma at 100 to 200 µg/ml and at lower concentrations in saliva, milk, cerebrospinal fluid, and synovial fluid.
+PGLYRP2 (NAMLAA) is present in human plasma at 100 to 200 μg/mL and at lower concentrations in saliva, milk, cerebrospinal fluid, and synovial fluid.
 PGLYRP2 is also expressed to a much lower level in the colon, lymph nodes, spleen, thymus, heart, and polymorphonuclear leukocyte granules.
 PGLYRP2 is differentially expressed in the developing brain and this expression is influenced by the intestinal microbiome.
 Bacteria and cytokines induce low level of PGLYRP2 expression in the skin and gastrointestinal and oral epithelial cells, and also in intestinal intraepithelial T lymphocytes, dendritic cells, NK (natural killer) cells, and inflammatory macrophages.
 Some mammals, e.g. pigs, express multiple splice forms of PGLYRP2 with differential expression.

 Bacteria and cytokines induce expression of PGLYRP2 in epithelial cells through the p38 mitogen activated protein kinase (MAPK) and IRAK1 (interleukin-1 receptor-associated kinase 1) signaling pathways.
 Constitutive and induced expression of PGLYRP2 is controlled by different transcription factors whose binding sequences are located in different regions of the PGLYRP2 promoter.
 Constitutive expression of PGLYRP2 in hepatocytes is regulated by transcription factors c-Jun and ATF2 (activating transcription factor 2) through sequences in the proximal region of the promoter.
 Induced expression of PGLYRP2 in keratinocytes is regulated by transcription factors NF-κB (nuclear factor kappa-light-chain-enhancer of activated B cells) and Sp1 (specificity protein 1) through sequences in the distal region of the promoter.

 Structure

 PGLYRP2 has one canonical carboxy-terminal catalytic peptidoglycan-binding type 2 amidase domain (also known as a PGRP domain) with predicted peptidoglycan-binding and catalytic cleft with walls formed by α-helices and the floor by a β-sheet.
-PGLYRP2 also has a long N-terminal segment that comprises two thirds of the PGLYRP2 sequence, has two hydrophobic regions, is not found in other mammalian PGLYRP1, PGLYRP3, and PGLYRP4 and in invertebrate PGRPs, and is unique with no identifiable functional motifs or domains.
+PGLYRP2 also has a long N-terminal segment that comprises two thirds of the PGLYRP2 sequence, has two hydrophobic regions, is unique and not found in other mammalian PGLYRP1, PGLYRP3, and PGLYRP4 and in invertebrate PGRPs, and contains intrinsically disordered region with hepatitis B virus (HBV) DNA-binding domain.
 The C-terminal segment is also longer than in other mammalian PGLYRPs.
 PGLYRP2 has two pairs of cysteines in the PGRP domain that are conserved in all human PGRPs and are predicted to form two disulfide bonds.
 Human PGLYRP2 is glycosylated and secreted, and forms non-disulfide-linked homodimers.

 PGLYRP2, similar to all other amidase-active PGRPs (invertebrate and vertebrate), has a conserved Zn2+-binding site in the peptidoglycan-binding cleft, which is also present in bacteriophage type 2 amidases and consists of two histidines, one tyrosine, and one cysteine (His411, Tyr447, His522, Cys530 in human PGLYRP2).

 Functions

-The PGLYRP2 protein plays an important role in the innate immune responses.
+The PGLYRP2 protein plays an important role in the innate immune responses and host defense.